Senior Research Fellow

 In 1988, he joined Claude Wischik working at the Medical Research Council’s Laboratory of Molecular Biology to develop diagnostic tests for Alzheimer’s disease.
 Working in the Cambridge Brain Bank Laboratory over a period of 10 years, he was supported by the Medical Research Council, ICI Ltd. and a Newton Trust Research Fellowship from Trinity College.
 During this time, Wischik, Harrington and colleagues developed an assay for screening agents having the potential to prevent the tau pathology that is the hallmark of Alzheimer’s disease.
 Charlie moved with Professor Wischik, in 1998, to the University of Aberdeen, where he was appointed a Senior Research Fellow in the Department of Mental Health.

-In 2002, research was translated to the clinic, with a phase 2 trial in Alzheimer's disease completed in 2008 and phase 3 trials starting in 2012.
+Research was translated to the clinic, with a phase 2 trial in Alzheimer's disease completed in 2008 and phase 3 trials completed in 2016.
 Dr Harrington is Chief Scientific Officer for TauRx Therapeutics Ltd.